 </service>

 Now that the manifest is filled out, we can start working on our Java code.
 We'll create a service (I called mine AutoMediaBrowserService, as seen above) and extend the MediaBrowserService class provided in the SDK.
 There are two methods that we will want to override here in order to get started.
 The first is onGetRoot( String clientPackageName, int clientUid, Bundle rootHints ), which is called by the Auto media browser application when first interacting with our service.
-In this method, we're only going to add one line to return a new BrowserRoot object using our root identifier string (I've defined mine at the top of the class as a final variable of BROWSEABLE_ROOT), though you can also use this method to validate the calling package to verify that it should have access to your media assets and return null if it fails validation.
+In this method, we're only going to add one line to return a new BrowserRoot object using our root identifier string (I've defined mine at the top of the class as a final variable of BROWSEABLE_ROOT), though you can also use this method to validate the calling package to verify that it should have access to your media assets and return null if it fails validation.@Override

 public BrowserRoot onGetRoot(String clientPackageName, int clientUid, Bundle rootHints) {